romanf-dev/mcu-keyhole/README.md

 On some Linux hosts after the device connected the host tries to talk to the CDC interface so device send ERROR permanently.
 Attempts to 'cat' the device results in 'device busy' response.
-Try wait few minutes or try to use root console.
+Try wait few seconds or try to use root console.
+Also it is recommended to send empty string at the beginning to flush out AT commands from input buffer.

-Onboard LED is turned on in case of errors, also it blinks for 0.1s after USB subsystem is completely initialized.
+Onboard LED is turned on in case of errors, also it blinks for 0.1s after USB subsystem transition to CONFIGURED state.
 If it blinks single time on connect it means the device works properly.
 If it is in enabled state permanently the device is likely in HardFault state.